- Soil Association

 Licensing requirements for importers and 1st consignees

-If you are importing organic food, feed or drink products into the UK and plan to do so after 31st December 2020, you will be required to hold an organic processor licence.
-Where not licensed for importing, 1st consignees - i.e. those who 1st physically receive the goods may also require a licence.
+If you are importing organic food, feed or drink products into the UK, you will be required to hold an organic processor licence.
+1st consignees, i.e. those who 1st physically receive the goods, where different from the importer, also require a licence.
+Read our standards for full details of import licensing requirements.

-If you currently hold a Wholesaler licence you will require a Processor licence in addition to, or instead of your Wholesaler licence.
-You can read more about changes for Wholesalers in our recent Trade News article.
+If you currently hold a Wholesaler licence and import from the EU, you will require a Processor licence in addition to, or instead of your Wholesaler licence.
+You can read more about changes for Wholesalers in our Trade News article.

 Changes to licenced enterprises for existing licensees